Jrmromao/prompt-craft/README.md

-# PromptHiveCO
+# PromptHive

-PromptCraft is a modern, feature-rich platform for managing, comparing, and optimizing AI prompts.
+PromptHive is a modern, feature-rich platform for managing, comparing, and optimizing AI prompts.
 Built with Next.js 14, it provides a robust solution for prompt engineering and version control.

 ## 🚀 Features